 Talbot Square is the area outside Blackpool Town Hall and the Clifton Hotel, opposite North Pier.
 Next time you pass through it, stop a while and really take a look at the buildings.
-Imagine life in Blackpool at the time when they were built!
+Imagine life in Blackpool in the late 1700’s when they were built!

 Did you know? that Talbot Square is one of the oldest parts of Blackpool, dating back to 1750?